abender/needham-schroeder/README.md

 See [wikipedia/Needham-Schroeder_protocol](http://en.wikipedia.org/wiki/Needham%E2%80%93Schroeder_protocol) for a description of the symmetric key exchange protocol.

-The library has been tested with Debian/Linux Systems and OS X.
+The library has been tested with Debian/Linux Systems and OS X. Basic compatibility with [Contiki-OS](http://www.contiki-os.org/) is there, but needs improvements.

 ## Usage